-Yucatec Maya is a Mayan language spoken by about 800,000 - 1.2 million people in Mexico and Belize.
-It is spoken mainly in Yucatan in Mexico, and there are also speakers in parts of Campeche, Tabasco, Chiapas, and Quintana Roo states in Mexico, and in northern Belize and Guatemala.
+Yucatec Maya is a Mayan language spoken by about 887,520 people mainly in Mexico.
+It is spoken particularly in Yucatan in Mexico, and also in parts of Campeche, Tabasco, Chiapas, and Quintana Roo states in Mexico, in the Cayo district in northern Belize, and in San Francisco, California in the USA.

 A form of proto-Yucatecan was written with the Mayan script from about the 3rd century BC, and the Yucatec Maya speakers continued to use the script until the 16th century.
 Recently some Yucatecs have started learning and using the script once more.